-It explains how the NHS Low Income Scheme can help with charges if you are on a low income and when you can claim for costs of travelling to receive NHS treatment.
+It explains how the NHS Low Income Scheme can help with charges if you are on a low income and when you can claim for costs of travelling to receive NHS treatment, including patient transport services.

 Benefit rates are reviewed annually and take effect in April but rules and figures can change during the year.
-The benefit rate information in this factsheet is correct for the period April 2023 to March 2024.
+The benefit rate information in this factsheet is correct for the period April 2024 to March 2025.